jsduchene/AzureToRoyalTS/README.md

 This script has been created for Lab Scenarios.
 There is no Warranty !!
 There are several scenarios which are not taken into consideration :
 - Azure Bastion
-- Linux VMs with SSL
+- Linux VMs with SSH
 - VMs without public IP Address
 - Different credentials for group of VMs
 - RDP port customization.
 I've put the default port but you can change it in the script.
 I do not browse for NSG looking at the RDP port.